buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/QuantitySets/Qto_LinearStratumBaseQuantities.md

 # Qto_LinearStratumBaseQuantities

 Quantity measures associated to a linear stratum such as in a borehole.
-Uncertainty is documented in _Pset_Uncertainty_.
+Uncertainty is documented in _Pset_Uncertainty_.<!-- end of definition -->

 ## Comments